Selichot: The Penitential Prayers for Rosh HaShanah

 In both traditions, both Sephardi and Ashkenazi, the Selichot are said after Tikkun Chatzot – the Midnight Prayer Service – during the period between halachic midnight and dawn.
 However, for the sake of convenience you might find that your local congregation holds their Selichot service immediate before Shacharit (Morning Prayers).

 It is ideal that one say Selichot in the presence of a minyan, as some of the prayers are only able to be recited with a sufficient quorum.
 The prayers are not just worded in the plural, but they are composed to be said responsively.
 Selichot are often said in rounds by lay persons, giving everyone an opportunity for participation.
 Selichot are said daily (except on Shabbat).

 It is the custom of most communities to say Selichot during the Aseret Yamei Teshuvah – The Ten Days of Repentance, the days between Rosh haShannah and Yom Kippur.
 This is not the case in the Chabad custom, in which one does not say Selichot during these Days of Awe except for on the day of Tzom Gedalia – the fast of Gedalia.
-(For 2013 this will fall on the 8th of September)
+(For 2015 this will fall on September 15th)

 Do you need a copy of the Selichot?
 You can download digital copies in PDF format, and according to different traditions.
 Here are a few leads:

 - New Chabad Selichot in Hebrew – this is a new typesetting with instructions, there is no English translation.
 According to the tradition of Chabad chassidus.(Chabad.org)

 - Classic Chabad Slichot in English – this text also has the facing Hebrew pages, however the person who digitized it scanned the Hebrew upside down in many cases.
 (Hebrewbooks.org)